Date: 2025-07-22

 The plays were a little expensive so I only saw the Book of Mormon at the Eugene O'Neill Theatre.
 It was a great comedy and I'd recommend it as long as you don't mind a bit of good spirited blasphemy.

 After the tour an Austrian and I were chatting and we ended up getting dinner from street food vendors.
-We talked about life in Austria compared to the US with things like industry, cultural norms and politics.
-Apparently, Austria also had a pretty large anti-Covid vaccine movement.
+We talked about life in Austria compared to the US with things like industry, cultural norms and tour.
+Apparently, Austria also had a pretty large anti-COVID vaccine movement.

 On my way to JFK, I walked through Coney Island and over the Brooklyn Bridge.
 I came across this cool looking guy at one point.